jeremyBanks/database/docs/rfcs/0003-initial.md

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.

-      Drivers may assume that these iterables will not be consumed after the associated Transaction or Connection has closed.
+      Drivers may assume that these iterables will not be consumed after the associated `Transaction` or `Connection` has closed.
   - `.commit[Sync](): void`
-    - Closes the transaction and any child transactions, with any changes committed and saved.
+    - Closes this `Transaction` and any child transactions, with any changes committed and saved.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.

-      Drivers may assume that no methods on the Transaction will be called after `commit` has been called.
+      Drivers may assume that no methods on the `Transaction` will be called after `commit` has been called.
   - `.rollback[Sync](): void`
-    - Closes the transaction and any child transactions, with any changes rolled back.
+    - Closes the `Transaction` and any child `Transaction`s, with any changes rolled back.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.

-      Drivers may assume that no methods on the Transaction will be called after `rollback` has been called.
+      Drivers may assume that no methods on the `Transaction` will be called after `rollback` has been called.
   - `.startTransaction[Sync](): driver.Transaction`
-    - Starts a new child transaction within this transaction.
+    - Starts a new child `Transaction` within this `Transaction`.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.

-      Drivers may assume no methods will be called on this transaction while it has an open child transaction, except for `rollback` and `commit`.
+      Drivers may assume no methods will be called on this `Transaction` while it has an open child transaction, except for `rollback` and `commit`.

 ### Driver `Meta` Type Information